dewandemo/dewandemo.github.io/_posts/2021-01-29-openshift-qna1.md

 > Is OpenShift same as Kubernetes?

 If Kubernetes is the engine, OpenShift is the car.
+Just like you cannot drive using the engine itself, you'll need a bunch of other services (for monitoring, storage etc.) alongside container orchestration (a.k.a.
+Kuberentes).
+A number of these essential services come out of the box with OpenShift and you have the option to [install more](https://docs.openshift.com/container-platform/4.1/applications/operators/olm-understanding-operatorhub.html) based on your project needs.

 At the heart of OpenShift IS Kubernetes, and that it is a [100% certified Kubernetes](https://www.cncf.io/certification/software-conformance/), fully open source and non-proprietary, which means:
 - The API to the OpenShift  cluster is 100% Kubernetes.
 - Nothing changes between a container running on any other Kubernetes and running on OpenShift.
 No changes to the application.
 For a more detailed answer, you can read [this excellent blog](https://www.openshift.com/blog/whats-the-difference-between-openshift-and-kubernetes) by my colleague Alex Handy.